 You're probably a good fit if you're a mid-career maker moving seriously toward furniture, or a committed hobbyist who's past the beginner stage and wants to work with more intention.
 You don't need to have a specific problem to bring — though it helps to have work in progress.

-If you're looking for a more structured introduction, Ross runs at least one bending-focused class each year at Moonlite Studios, and teaches periodically at other institutions around Australia.
+If you're looking for a more structured introduction, see our courses and workshops.
+Ross runs at least one bending-focused class each year at Moonlite Studios, and teaches periodically at other institutions around Australia.
 He offers a range of intensive programs focussing on particular sets of skills and ways of approaching making.
 These are a good starting point if you want a concentrated experience.

 Rate and booking